The next day and night brings a darker turn for Jun and Naomi as the demon prepares for its fifteenth kill.

 Jun raced down the hall to find his friend.
 Suddenly, someone grabbed him by the shoulder.
 The boy paused and looked behind him.
 Kenichi grinned at him.

 "Hey buddy," he said.
 Jun frowned and pushed him off.

 "What do you want?" he asked.
 Kenichi gave him a little pout.

 "Oh come on, old friend," he said.
 "It was only a joke."

 "Come on, lighten up!"

-Jun still frowned.
+Jun glared at him.
 Kenichi noticed the note in his hand.

 "What'cha got there?" he asked.

-“Nothing!”
+"Nothing!"
 Jun snapped.
-The other boy had already grabbed the paper out of his hand and reading it before he could speak.
+The other boy already grabbed the paper out of his hand and read it before he could speak.

-“Hey!”
+"Hey!"
 Jun yelled.
-Kenichi smirked as he read on.
+Kenichi smirked as he read.
 He turned to the other boy.